innovation-first/paradox-innovation/content/blogs/gen-ai-for-compliance/index.md

 Generative AI facilitates real-time monitoring of transactions and activities, automatically generating reports that highlight potential compliance issues.
 This proactive approach allows businesses to address concerns promptly, reducing the risk of regulatory penalties.

 The expected benefits are *enhanced efficiency*, *improved accuracy* and *consistency*, an easier adaptability to regulatory changes, and of course cost reduction by automating repetitive compliance tasks and avoiding penalties for non-compliance.

-### Technical Assistance

-This category encompasses the generative AI usage to help technicians to retrieve the right information efficienlty.

 ## Risks